bruffstar/react-sandbox/notes.md

 By default, the browser will try to hit the server for the route before JS (react) has had a chance to load and tell it that React Router will be in control of routes.

-There are a few ways to get around this, like changing .htaccess (see link below), but since we are using Webpack, it is just a matter of adding a few properties in the config, ``publicPath`` and ``historyApiFallback``.
+We must add a few properties in the webpack config, ``publicPath`` must be set to "/" (dev & production) and for development, if webpack-dev-server is used then we must set ``historyApiFallback`` to true.

 ```javascript
 module.exports = {